-- Provide a basic introduction to radioactive materials and the hazards associated with their use; - Provide guidance to Approval Holders and workers authorized under their approvals; - Provide instruction on the acquisition, safe use, transport, security, transfer, and disposal of sealed sources and gauges; - Maintain regulatory compliance with applicable state and federal regulations, and - Inform Approval Holders of the resources available to them through the Research Laboratory & Safety Services (RLSS).
+- Provide a basic introduction to radioactive materials and the hazards associated with their use; - Provide guidance to Approval Holders and workers authorized under their Approvals; - Provide instruction on the acquisition, safe use, transport, security, transfer, and disposal of radioactive sealed sources; - Maintain regulatory compliance with applicable state and federal regulations, and - Inform Approval Holders of the resources available to them through the Research Laboratory & Safety Services (RLSS).

-All personnel working with moisture gauges must complete the Moisture Gauge Protection Course prior to using gauges and their sealed sources.
+All personnel working with sealed sources must complete the Sealed Source Protection Course prior to use of these radioactive materials (for Electron Capture Device workers, see training requirements in Education and Training section).
 Course materials and schedules are available on the RLSS website.
 Approval Safety Coordinators must also complete an Approval Holders Orientation (provided by RLSS personnel).